‘Seoul Vibe’ Review – Fun, Vibrant, Action-Packed Nostalgia

 Seoul Vibe is fun, vibrant, and full of action-packed nostalgia.

-It is 1988, and the great city of Seoul is riding a high of democratic freedom.
+It was 1988, and the great city of Seoul was riding high levels of democratic freedom.
 Trends from the West are pouring in.
 The latest fashions, McDonald’s, and cold glass bottles of Coca-Cola.
 And while Disco is still a decade late in the Land of Morning Calm, the latest crazes have taken over the city.
 Mainly by the twenty-somethings who fought for a free government.
-That is the backdrop of the latest Korean action-comedy, Seoul Vibe, a funny and vibrant film that is comfortable in its skin.
+That is the backdrop of the Korean action-comedy, Seoul Vibe, a funny and vibrant film that is comfortable in its skin.

 Seoul Vibe is unapologetically sincere in how Moon captures a fish out of water tale, but the group is in the same fresh lake they have always been in.
 Fun, even dorky, and ultra-cool, this young group of men and one strong woman have wonderful chemistry together.
 The banter and interactions between them drive them to film, pun intended, as a way to build the feel of a community of a new generation.
 The film’s humor is amusing, and the action can be eye-rolling, but the film’s overall vibe captures the feel of the city on the brink of change.
-Albeit in more of a cartoonish, colorful live-action comic strip way that I was not anticipating.
+Albeit in a more cartoonish, colorful, live-action comic strip way that I had not anticipated.

 Seoul Vibe tries awfully hard to be a light version of The Fast and the Furious but lightens the mood as the viewer revels in 80s retro nostalgia.
 The cast is energetic and engaging.
 While the film is not a total success — the main character is fascinated by fences made of plastic when he could just run through them, and it is a good 20 minutes too long — Hyun Sung Moon’s film has an addictive quality that cannot be ignored.